Greenlightrj/dinosaurs/README.md

 This is a dinosaur game made by Meghan Tighe and Rebecca Jordan for Olin's Spring 2015 Software Design course.
+The interactiveprogrammingproject branch is what we turned in for the class, but we're continuing to work on the game.

 Before playing:
 -Install Pygame!